 A group can be subsidiary to another group.
 So on the Balance Sheet side of Brilliant Industries’ chart of accounts, we will create two groups, Current assets and Plant, equipment, and property, and assign them to the Assets group.
 We click the New Group button, enter the group name and choose Assets in the dropdown box:

 We’ll do something similar under Liabilities.
 Assets, Liabilities, and Equity always display in that order (by long tradition).
-But other groups will display alphabetically unless we assign positions in the
+But other groups will display alphabetically unless we re-order them later.
+So far, the result looks like this:

 Moving to the Profit and Loss Statement side of the chart of accounts, we take several actions:

-We add two totals and adjust position numbers to accommodate them:
+We add two totals and adjust their positions:

-We enable the Customers, Fixed Assets, and Inventory Items tabs for Brilliant Industries and make at least one entry in each tab.
-After reassigning accounts to appropriate groups, the Balance Sheet side of the chart of accounts looks like this:
+We enable the Bank Accounts, Customers, Fixed Assets, and Inventory Items tabs and make at least one entry in each tab.
+After reassigning accounts to appropriate subsidiary groups and arranging in order of liquidity, the Balance Sheet side of the chart of accounts looks like this:

 And the Profit and Loss Statement side looks like this: